IBM/db2-event-store-iot-analytics/README.md

    - [ ] Using the `Project Explorer` tab, expand your new project, right-click on `Dependencies` and select `Edit Dependencies`.
 Remove `com.ibm.streamsx.eventstore` version 2.0.3.
 This is a newer version that does not work with our 1.1.4 Developer Edition of Event Store.

-   - [ ] Using the `Streams Explorer` tab, expand `IBM Streams Installations` and `IBM Streams` to show `Toolkit Locations`. your new project, right-click on `Dependencies` and select `Edit Dependencies`.
+   - [ ] Using the `Streams Explorer` tab, expand `IBM Streams Installations` and `IBM Streams` to show `Toolkit Locations`.
 Right-click and select `Add Toolkit Location...`.
 Use the `Directory...` button and add the `/home/streamsadmin/hostdir/toolkits` directory (where you extracted the the streamsx.eventstore_1.2.0-RELEASE.tgz toolkit).

    - [ ] Back in the `Project Explorer` tab, right-click on `Dependencies` and select `Edit Dependencies`, `Add`, and `Browse`.
 Select `com.ibm.streamsx.eventstore 1.2.0` and hit `OK`.
 Now we are using the downloaded version that works with our 1.1.4 Developer Edition and ignoring the newer version.